Prajadhipok: Early life

 Unlikely to succeed to the throne, Prince Prajadhipok chose to pursue a military career.
 Like many of the king's children, he was sent abroad to study, going to Eton College in 1906, then to the Woolwich Military Academy from which he graduated in 1913.
 He received a commission in the Royal Horse Artillery in the British Army based in Aldershot.
 In 1910 Chulalongkorn died and was succeeded by Prajadhipok's older brother (also a son of Queen Saovabha), Crown Prince Vajiravudh, who became King Rama VI.
 Prince Prajadhipok was by then commissioned in both the British Army and the Royal Siamese Army.
 With the outbreak of the First World War and the declaration of Siamese neutrality, King Vajiravudh ordered his younger brother to resign his British commission and return to Siam immediately, a great embarrassment to the prince, who wanted to serve with his men on the Western front.
 Once home, Prajadhipok became a high-ranking military official in Siam.
 In 1917 he was ordained temporarily as a monk, as was customary for most Buddhist Siamese men.

-In August 1918 Prince Prajadhipok married his childhood friend and cousin Rambhai Barni, a descendant of King Mongkut (Prajadhipok's grandfather) and his Royal Consort Piam.
+In 26 August 1918 Prince Prajadhipok married his childhood friend and cousin Rambai Barni, a descendant of King Mongkut (Prajadhipok's grandfather) and his Royal Consort Piam.
 They were married at Sukhothai Palace which was a wedding gift to the couple from Queen Saovabha.

 After the war in Europe ended, he attended the École Superieure de Guerre in France, returning to Siam to the Siamese military.
 During this time, he was granted the additional title Krom Luang Sukhothai (Prince of Sukhothai).
 Prajadhipok lived a generally quiet life with his wife at their residence, Sukhothai Palace, next to the Chao Phraya River.
 The couple had no children.
 Prajadhipok soon found himself rising rapidly in succession to the throne, as his brothers all died within a relatively short period.
 In 1925, King Vajiravudh himself died at the age of 44.
 Prajadhipok became absolute monarch at only thirty-two.
 He was crowned King of Siam on 25 February 1926.